João brought up the sack for breakfast after the morning chores were done.

 “No more cookies?”
 I asked, my hopes in the gutter.

-“No,” João said, sounding as grumpy as I felt.
+“No,” said João, sounding as grumpy as I felt.
 “We finished them yesterday.”

 WE finished them?
 No, no, no!
 You finished them!
 YOU!

 Each of us grabbed a cracker and found a place to sit.
-While gnawing on my hardened square of bleached dough, I would have given anything for a cup of coffee to wash it down — sailed any sea, climbed any mountain, followed any rainbow, driven every highway.
+Gnawing ferret-like on my hardened square of tasteless white dough, I would have given anything for a cup of coffee to wash it down — sailed any sea, climbed any mountain, followed any rainbow, driven every highway.
 I was in the very bowels of my caffeine cold-turkey, and oh, what an impacted bowel it was.

 Mamede finished his breakfast first.
 He got off the bench and stood at the rail, scanning the eastern horizon.
 The air was perfectly still and the sea was flat as flat could be.
 After some minutes he turned around and said, “I don’t think there will be any wind today, so we should take care with our water.”
 He didn’t look at me when he said this, but I knew who the message was intended for.

 “Do you think it will be windy tomorrow?”
-I asked, a little too quickly.
+I asked, a little too needy.